HassoPlattnerInstituteHCI/dualpanto-testing/Readme.md

 ## 5. Uploading the firmware to the Dualpanto

 You need to have the dualpanto connected to your computer to do this.
+Here is how it works:

+1. plug the USB-A end of the USB cable into your computer.
+If you don't have USB-A (e.g. new laptop), use a USB-C to USB-A adapter.
+2. plug the micro-USB-B end of the cable into the Dualpanto.
+The port is in the top left of the back of the device.
-1. open `config.py` and enter your COM port to connect dualpanto.
-How to find your COM port: **Windows** : go to device manager / geräte-manager → ports/anschüsse (COM & LPT) and check the com port. **Mac**: use command `ls /dev/cu.*` in the terminal and look for `/dev/cu.usbserial-xxx`
+3. Find out your COM port (the COM port is basically the name that your computer gave to the connection to the dualpanto).
+How to find your COM port: **Windows** : go to device manager / geräte-manager → ports/anschüsse (COM & LPT) and check the com port (e.g. "//.//COM3"). **Mac**: use command `ls /dev/cu.*` in the terminal and look for e.g. "/dev/cu.SLAB_USBtoUART"
+4. open `config.py` in the dualpanto-testing folder and put your COM port into the space where it says `COM_PORT = "<put the COM PORT here>"`.
-2. In a terminal, navigate to the dualpanto-testing folder and run this command: `python -m unittest test_firmware.UploadDualPantoFramework.test_upload_dp_firmware`
+5. In a terminal, navigate to the dualpanto-testing folder and run this command: `python -m unittest test_firmware.UploadDualPantoFramework.test_upload_dp_firmware`

 If all of this worked, you did successfully setup the Dualpanto.
 If not, see the next section.